Information Security (AAS)

 The Associate in Applied Science (AAS) in Information Security degree is designed to provide students with the knowledge and tools to understand how networks, operating systems and programs function.
 Emphasis is placed on developing the theoretical and practical skills needed to maintain security on mission-critical data and systems.
 The program is designed to meet the training needs of government and industry employees.
 The program covers a variety of information security disciplines which include both vendor-neutral and vendor-specific information technology (IT) security training.
 The Information Security program prepares students for internationally recognized IT certifications and high demands in business, industry and government.

-You must complete fourteen (14) credits of Restricted Electives (REs).
-Courses used to meet other required areas may not be used to satisfy this program requirement.
-Please note that some restricted elective courses may have prerequisites and/or corequisites that are not included in the total program credits.
-If you are interested in taking courses that have additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements.
+Some RE courses may have prerequisites/corequisites that are not included in the total program credits.
+If you are interested in taking courses with additional requisites you will need to adjust your academic plan to include these courses OR obtain permission from your instructor to waive these requirements.

 If you are transferring to a state university, you should select general education requirement courses with designation values.

 For assistance with course selection, contact an Academic Advisor or the Program Director.

 Apply for graduation when enrolling for your final semester.